0xb0rn3/ytdorn/README.md

 ## Dependencies

-YtDorn3 automatically manages its dependencies:
+YtDorn automatically manages its dependencies:

 - **yt-dlp**: Used for video extraction and downloading
 - **FFmpeg**: Required for video/audio processing